Baba ben Buta

 Baba ben Buta (בבא בן בוטא) was a Jewish sage who lived at the time of Herod the Great, who is mentioned in the Talmud.

 Biography

-He may have been a member of the prominent family known as The Sons of Baba ("Bnei Baba"), who, at the time of the siege of Jerusalem by Herod (37 BC), resisted its surrender, and whom Costobarus protected from the wrath of Herod for twelve years, until they were discovered and put to death.
+He may have been a member of the prominent family known as The Sons of Baba ("Bnei Baba"), who, at the time of Herod's siege of Jerusalem (37 BC), resisted its surrender, and whom Costobarus protected from the wrath of Herod for twelve years, until they were discovered and put to death.

-Baba ben Buta is also the subject of several traditions which are found in the Babylonian Talmud.
-While Baba ben Buta supposedly lived in the 1st century, the extensive traditions about him come from the 4th to the 8th centuries, when this Talmud was composed and redacted.

 According to a tradition preserved in the Babylonian Talmud, Baba ben Buta was the only teacher of the Law who was spared by Herod.
 According to this tradition it was Baba ben Buta, deprived of his eyesight by Herod, who advised Herod to rebuild the Temple in expiation of his great crimes.
 The following conversation between the king and the blind teacher, with its aggadic embellishments, forms the principal part of this tradition, and is considered likely to have some historical foundation: